kevbaldwyn/phpfpm-monitor/README.md

 # Php Fpm Monitor
 This package can be configured to monitor php5-fpm through its built in ping and status pages.
 It can then restart php5-fpm if it detects a failure and also optionally notify you of the failure with the last successful status output.

+It is not designed as a permanent solution more a tool to help you handle failure while the problems can be interrogated by notifying you of the state of the last success.

 ## Instalation
 Install as any other Laravel 4 package: